null

 Striking Clarity

-Bottom line: Choose stainless steel if longevity and low maintenance are your priority — especially for poolside, coastal, or full-sun installations.
-Choose acrylic if you want a crystal-clear projecting curtain effect on a tighter budget in a shaded or sheltered location.
+Bottom line: Choose stainless steel if longevity and low maintenance are your priority — especially for a fully sun-exposed poolside, coastal, or north-facing installation.
+Choose acrylic if you want a crystal-clear projecting curtain effect on a tighter budget, and your wall is shaded or south-facing (Australia's naturally protected aspect) — it works beautifully around chlorinated or saltwater pools too.

 1